zio/zio-nio/docs/essentials/files.md

   } yield ()
 ```

-Contrary to previous operations file locks are performed with core `java.nio.channels.FileLock` class so
+Contrary to previous operations, file locks are performed with the core `java.nio.channels.FileLock` class so
-it's not in an effect.
-Apart from basic acquire/release actions Core API offers e.g. partial locks and overlaps checks:
+they are not in effects.
+Apart from basic acquire/release actions, the core API offers, among other things, partial locks and overlap checks:

 ```scala mdoc:silent
 val lockOp = (channel: AsynchronousFileChannel) =>